Absorption spectroscopy: Basic approach

 The most straightforward approach to absorption spectroscopy is to generate radiation with a source, measure a reference spectrum of that radiation with a detector and then re-measure the sample spectrum after placing the material of interest in between the source and detector.
 The two measured spectra can then be combined to determine the material's absorption spectrum.
-The sample spectrum alone is not sufficient to determine the absorption spectrum because it will be affected by the experimental conditions—the spectrum of the source, the absorption spectra of other materials in between the source and detector and the wavelength dependent characteristics of the detector.
+The sample spectrum alone is not sufficient to determine the absorption spectrum because it will be affected by the experimental conditions—the spectrum of the source, the absorption spectra of other materials between the source and detector, and the wavelength dependent characteristics of the detector.
 The reference spectrum will be affected in the same way, though, by these experimental conditions and therefore the combination yields the absorption spectrum of the material alone.

 A wide variety of radiation sources are employed in order to cover the electromagnetic spectrum.
 For spectroscopy, it is generally desirable for a source to cover a broad swath of wavelengths in order to measure a broad region of the absorption spectrum.
 Some sources inherently emit a broad spectrum.
-Examples of these include globars or other black body sources in the infrared, mercury lamps in the visible and ultraviolet and x-ray tubes.
-One recently developed, novel source of broad spectrum radiation is synchrotron radiation which covers all of these spectral regions.
-Other radiation sources generate a narrow spectrum but the emission wavelength can be tuned to cover a spectral range.
-Examples of these include klystrons in the microwave region and lasers across the infrared, visible and ultraviolet region (though not all lasers have tunable wavelengths).
+Examples of these include globars or other black body sources in the infrared, mercury lamps in the visible and ultraviolet, and X-ray tubes.
+One recently developed, novel source of broad spectrum radiation is synchrotron radiation, which covers all of these spectral regions.
+Other radiation sources generate a narrow spectrum, but the emission wavelength can be tuned to cover a spectral range.
+Examples of these include klystrons in the microwave region and lasers across the infrared, visible, and ultraviolet region (though not all lasers have tunable wavelengths).